 The clinical features, diagnosis, and management of medical child abuse (MCA) with a focus on recognition and care of the affected child will be reviewed here.

 Other forms of physical child abuse and neglect are discussed separately.
-(See "Child neglect and emotional maltreatment" and "Physical abuse in children: Epidemiology and clinical manifestations" and "Physical abuse in children: Diagnostic evaluation and management" and "Child abuse: Evaluation and diagnosis of abusive head trauma in infants and children".)
+(See "Physical child abuse: Recognition" and "Physical child abuse: Diagnostic evaluation and management" and "Child neglect and emotional maltreatment".)